 1. Apply for the UBC Bursary if you have a Canadian student loan

-The UBC bursary covers the unmet financial need for Canadian citizens or permanent residents who are receiving Canadian student loans.
+The UBC Bursary covers the unmet financial needs of Canadian citizens or permanent residents who are receiving Canadian student loans.
 If that’s you, great!
-All you have to do is submit an application via the Student Service Centre (SSC) by Sept.
-16. Applications open Aug.
-15.
+All you have to do is submit an application via the Student Service Centre (SSC) by Sep 15.
+Applications open Aug 15.

 2. Do well in courses—because it literally pays to study hard